 Who inspires you?
 Or, who are your mentors?

-At Northwestern my most important mentor has been Tom Hope, PhD, professor of Cell and Molecular Biology, who for a brief period of time was housed in swing space in the lab next to mine.
+At Northwestern my most important mentor has been Tom Hope, PhD, professor of Cell & Developmental Biology, who for a brief period of time was housed in swing space in the lab next to mine.

 Although we moved on to new permanent labs, we still meet for lunch often, where I can freely discuss how I am managing my lab, publication and funding issues and career concerns.
 I think it is very important as a faculty member to have a mentor outside of one’s own faculty.